Smurfs0nParade/Bro-Zeek_IDS_Signature_Based_Detection/README.md

 # BroBasedSignatureDetection
-Signature based detection using the Bro (now Zeek) IDS
+Signature based detection using the Bro (now Zeek) IDS to detect DNS exfiltration and an MQQT protocol subscribe all request